Feilner/homebridge-plc/README.md

 The value is assigned to all matching ('db' and 'offset') get_* accessory configurations.
 All information is transmitted within the URL and in decimal.
 Parameters that supports push are marked with [push] in the description.

+It's also possible to forward all push requests or just the one where no match with 'db' and 'offset' the push request could be optional forwarded to another instance of homebridge-plc see parameter `forwardPush` and `forwardPushAll`

 For example the push from the PLC is done as 'http://homebridgeIp:8080/?push&db=1014&offset=1&value=3' With the following configuration: